-On the 260-kilometer-Hungarian-Austrian border, various technical systems, barbed wire fences and barrages were installed after 1949 to prevent illegal border moves.
+On the 356-kilometer long Hungarian-Austrian border. various technical systems, barbed wire fences and barrages were installed after 1949 to prevent illegal border moves.
 The Debrecen organization of the Hungarian Democratic Forum and the parties of the Opposition Roundtable in Sopron announced an event for 19 August 1989 with the title Pan-European Picnic to promote the idea of the demolition of the iron curtain for a common Europe without frontiers.
 At this event, hundreds of East German citizens broke the gate of the "iron curtain" on the Austrian-Hungarian border to travel to West Germany.
 The spectacular mass escape gave another boost to the changes and led to the fall of the Berlin Wall.
 This was followed by the re-unification of Berlin and Germany.
-At the site of the event, TAEG Zrt. and the Pan-European Picnic'89 Foundation established a memorial park.
+The memorial park created at the site of the breakthrough and the Visitor Centre, which was handed over in 2019 to mark the 30th anniversary, are a worthy memorial to the outstanding historical event.
+In 2015. the memorial park was the first location in Hungary to receive the title of European Cultural Heritage.